HeroesOfBalkan/Java-Emmet/Abbreviations.md

 `:!` -> Catch statement

     > Used to catch or expect and fix errors that occured in runtime.
-This can't work without previous try statement (`!?`)

     > Full syntax: `:!(exceptions){expressions}`